ogundipeaadeola/Project-3/README.md

-# Project 3 - Wilson Clone
+# Project 3 - Inspired by Wilson Website

-This project is a loose clone of [Wilson](https://www.wilson.com/en-us), aimed at replicating some functionalities and design elements of the Wilson website.
+Project 3 draws inspiration from the [Wilson](https://www.wilson.com/en-us) website, aiming to replicate some design elements and functionalities while adapting and customizing the user experience.

 ## Introduction